 - Listen to their concerns.

 - Avoid moralizing or being aggressive.
 Don’t try too hard to reassure the person, instead listen and acknowledge their pain.

 - If the person is acutely suicide, do not leave them by themselves.
 Arrange for help, and stay with them until help arrives.
-The counseling center has a compiled a list of who to contact in an emergency situation.
+The PLU Counseling Center has a compiled a list of who to contact in an emergency situation.